lsbardel/python-stdnet/docs/source/backends/redis.rst

 Redis Query
 =====================

-A :class:`stdnet.odm.Query` is handled by two different lua scripts, the first is script perform the aggregation of which results in a temporary redis ``key`` holding the ``ids`` which result from the query operations.
+A :class:`stdnet.odm.Query` is handled in redis by two different lua scripts:

+* the first is script performs the aggregation of which results in a temporary redis ``key`` holding the ``ids`` resulting from the query operations.
-The second script is used to load the data from redis to the client.
+* The second script is used to load the data from redis into the client.

 .. _redis-aggragation: